-4.1 Making a flexible working application
+4.1.
+Making a flexible working application

-An application to work flexibly must be made in writing to the Headteacher and specify the following:
+An application to work flexibly must be made in writing to the Headteacher or (in the case of the Headteacher) the Chair of Governors and specify the following:

-- the date of the application (today's date) - a statement that this is a statutory request details of how you would like to work flexibly and when you would like to start

-- an explanation of how you think flexible working might affect the School as the employer and how this could be dealt with, for example if you're not at work on certain days - a statement saying if and when you've made a previous application
+- the date of the application (today's date) - a statement that this is a statutory request - details of how you would like to work flexibly and when you would like to start - an explanation of any flexibilities you may have on certain days you are able to work or not work. - a statement saying if and when you've made a previous application in the last 12 months

-4.2 Consideration of the request
+4.2.
+Consideration of the request

-The consideration of the request should be completed within 3 months from receiving the request.
-This 3-month period includes any meetings to discuss the request and any appeal that may occur.

-If the request cannot be dealt with during this period, the School may extend the time limit by mutual consent.
-An example of when an extension might be agreed is when non-directed working time, i.e., the summer holidays, sits within the three-month timescale.
+The consideration of the request should be completed within 2 months from receiving the request.
+This 2-month period includes any meetings to discuss the request and any appeal that may occur.
+If the request cannot be dealt with during this period, we may extend the time limit by mutual consent.
+An example of when an extension might be agreed is when non-directed working time, i.e., the summer holidays, sits within the two-month timescale.

-The Headteacher may need to meet with The Employee submitting the request to discuss the request carefully, looking at the benefits of the requested changes for both the Employee and employer, and weigh these against any adverse business impact of implementing the changes.
+We may need to meet with you to consider the request carefully, looking at the benefits of the requested changes for both you and us, and weigh these against any adverse business impact of implementing the changes.